shuza/RecyclerView-Listener/README.md

 ##### Create ViewHolder
-You have to extand RootViewHolder in your view holder class
+You have to extend RootViewHolder in your view holder class

 ```
     public class YourViewHolder extends RootViewHolder {